-The orangery was built in 1793 by Dr William Burgh and was part of a miniature landscape estate with a lake belonging to the Thornton family.
-The Thornton Family were a prominent familu involved in trade and politics and various generations lived on the estate and in the area.
-A guide book published in the 1790s refers to 'Mr Thornton's ornamental park' with its trees, lawns, shrubberies, venerable oaks, gothic bench in front of the house and the small river running through the pleasure gardens 'gently bounded by rising hillocks and smooth slopes'.
+Happy Hours, Kids Eat Free, Bottomless the latest offers from business in Clapham.
+Scan the QR code or visit - in trade and politics and various generations lived on the estate and in the area.
+A guide book published in the 1790s refers to 'Mr Thornton's ornamental park' with its trees, lawns, shrubberies, venerable oaks, gothic bench in front of the house and the small river running through the pleasure gardens 'gently bounded by rising hillocks and smooth